At a glance

 The second is that raw defaults mislead.
 SmolVM advertises 8 GiB and a 20 GiB disk, which sounds heavy next to a container, but its memory is elastic: the host only commits what the guest touches.
 A configured-down SmolVM and a gVisor sandbox can end up in a similar place, while giving you a stronger boundary.
 In practice, judge these on the resource a workload actually consumes and the days of setup it demands, not on the numbers in the quickstart.

-The factors that should drive your decision
+Which factors should drive your decision?

 There is no ranking here, because the right answer is a function of your workload, not the software.
 Four questions settle it.